Bloxelcom/bloxelcomweb/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 You are allowed to distribute this program with our banding.
-Our branding is under CC BY-SA-NC, so all usages must be properly credited and not for commercial use.
+Our branding is under CC BY-SA-ND-NC, so all usages must be properly credited and not for commercial use.

 For outlines of usage of the logos, check here: https://github.com/Bloxelcom/bloxelcomweb/blob/main/logos/LICENSE